Château d'Agassac: History

-Philippe Capbern-Gasqueton and Henry Capbern-Gasqueton, two members of the Capbern-Gasqueton family, bought Château D'Agassac in 1961.
-At the same time, Philippe Capbern-Gasqueton was the proprietor of Château Calon-Ségur, one of Saint-18 Estèphe's Cinquièmes Crus (Fifth Growths), and Château du Tertre, one of Saint-14 Estèphe's Troisièmes Crus Classés (Third Growths) in the Bordeaux Wine Official Classification of 1855.
+In 1961 two members of Capbern-Gasqueton Family, Philippe Capbern-Gasqueton and Henry Capbern-Gasqueton, purchased Château D'Agassac.
+At the same time, Philippe Capbern-Gasqueton was the owner of Château Calon-Ségur, one of fourteen Troisièmes Crus Classés (Third Growths) in the Bordeaux Wine Official Classification of 1855 in Saint-Estèphe, and Château du Tertre, one of eighteen Cinquièmes Crus (Fifth Growths) in the Bordeaux Wine Official Classification of 1855 in Saint-Estèphe.